apache/kylin/website/_docs/howto/howto_backup_metadata.md

 to dump your metadata to your local folder a folder under KYLIN_HOME/metadata_backps, the folder is named after current time with the syntax: KYLIN_HOME/meta_backups/meta_year_month_day_hour_minute_second

-## Restore metadata store with binary package
+## Restore metadata with binary package

 In case you find your metadata store messed up, and you want to restore to a previous backup: